 FAQs:

-The term 'cull' is used to describe American Silver Eagles that show significant signs of wear, handling, or cosmetic imperfections.
-These coins may have scratches, dings, tarnish, or other marks, but they still contain the same silver content and iconic design as higher-grade coins.
+The term 'cull' is used to describe American Silver Eagles that show noticeable signs of wear, handling, or imperfections.
+While these coins may have scratches, dings, or discoloration, their silver content and weight remain the same as non-cull versions.
+Collectors often find cull coins appealing for their affordability and the unique character that comes from their history in circulation.